syncfusion-content/xamarin-docs/Xamarin/Image-Editor/save.md

 ## Saving Image with Custom Size and Format

-The [`Save`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfImageEditor.XForms~Syncfusion.SfImageEditor.XForms.SfImageEditor~Save.html) method in the SfImageEditor control allows user to save an image in different format such as `png`, `jpg` and `bmp`.
+The [`Save`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfImageEditor.XForms~Syncfusion.SfImageEditor.XForms.SfImageEditor~Save.html) method in the SfImageEditor control allows user to save an image in different format such as `png`, `jpg`, and `bmp`.

 To choose the format while Saving the image.